 In May 2018, the Minnesota Legislature approved a bonding bill that included $23 million for the Plaza-Memorial Hall project.
 This project would include demolishing the old Plaza and Memorial Halls, constructing a new building attached to Endicott Hall and Coffman Center, and renovating numerous Main Campus spaces.
 The project began in December of 2018 and was completed in August 2020.

 RCTC Heintz Center (West Campus Buildings)

 The original buildings located at the Heintz Center were completed in 1969.
 Additions were made in 1976, 1978, and 1979, which doubled the size of the cafeteria, added classrooms, and expanded shops for the technical programs.
 The Horticulture Technology Center was added to the existing buildings in 2002 to provide academic and community resources in a horticulture facility.
 Intercampus roads were also completed in 2002, connecting RCTC east buildings and RCTC west buildings (the Heintz Center), and included the first roundabouts in Minnesota.
 The former Minnesota Riverland Technical College-Rochester Campus facility was dedicated as Heintz Center on May 9, 1997.
 The building was named after Dr. Emil Heintz, founder and first Director of Rochester Area Vocational Technical Institute.
 Dr. Heintz served as Director from 1966 to 1973.
 Dr. Heintz had served as Dean (CEO) of Brainerd Junior College from 1938 to 1944 and Dean of Rochester Junior College from 1944 until 1966.
 Heintz Center is located at 1926 College View Road.
-Most recently, the Heintz Center underwent additional expansion with the addition of a Workforce Center that opened in the Fall of 2014, and the CTECH/STEM Village building, also funded through local sales tax funding, opened in August of 2016.
+Most recently, the Heintz Center underwent additional expansion with the Workforce Center/CareerForce addition which opened in the Fall of 2014, and the CTECH/STEM Village building, also funded through local sales tax funding, opened in August of 2016.